 That led me to believe it may be a firmware/OpenCL mis-match.

 I was trying to fix it, then just pin it down so I’d know where the bug report goes, Blender, Intel or Suse.
 Fixing it may be easier than pining it down at this point…with a little luck.
+But the experts who know this stuff might recognize it right away, too.

 @jsmith64 I use ARC/Nvidia setups here, so cuda… Guc/Huc hardware encode/decode will be used automatically on newer Intel GPU’s including ARC so not relevant.